 Trail Connections: Continuing efforts by connecting trails with development.
 We partnered with the county and Metropolitan Council to discuss moving the regional bicycle transportation network from a route currently along Stagecoach Road to one further west that would connect Southbridge to Quarry Lake Park and would allow us to apply for transportation funding for a pedestrian bridge over 169.

-River Crossing Capacity Increase (LT): The council passed a resolution of support for an additional crossing.
+River Crossing Capacity Increase (LT): TBD.
+The council passed a resolution of support for an additional crossing.
 We continue discussions with national and state leaders regarding the need.

 Riverfront Improvements (LT)